trustgraph-ai/trustgraph/README.md

 </div>

-Take control of your data and context with **TrustGraph**.
+**TrustGraph** is built by data engineers *for* data engineers to solve *real* enterprise data problems.
+Take full control of your data and context with **TrustGraph**.
 Connect to the latest LLMs or deploy models privately on your hardware.
 Connect data silos with context automation that builds modular and reusable graph components linked to vector embeddings.
 Deploy the platform locally, in all major Clouds, and even on bare metal.

 <details>
 <summary>Table of Contents</summary>